 Sometimes it was a paper sticker, and sometimes it was branded:

-This wasn’t done out of the same sense that triggers graffiti by the way – some guilds from the 17th century onwards made it mandatory to mark every piece a workman made.… Read the rest
+This wasn’t done out of the same sense that triggers graffiti by the way – some guilds from the 17th century onwards made it mandatory to mark every piece a workman made.
+Not every guild, but enough that it was considered commercial rather than odd or vain.… Read the rest